 Inside the Ringstrasse are many shopping promenades that are only walking accessible zones.
 These include the busy promenades of the Graben street and the Tiefer Graben (deep ditch).
 Started initially as a produce and foods market, the Graben has developed into one of the busiest shopping districts and pedestrian zones in all of Austria.
 Many of the major international and regional brand retailers are prominent along the pedestrian zones of the historic district in Vienna.
 I did a night-time tour of the historic district and the shopping venues at night-time, you can check out my post about this here.

 10. Take a horse-drawn carriage around the historic center of Vienna

 A classic experience to the old historic district is to take a horse-drawn carriage around the Ringstrasse.
 There is something special about taking a carriage ride that transports you automatically into a slower mode and one that perhaps gives you a difference pace and impression of how grand Vienna must have been, when the regular mode of transport was through these carriage rides.
 It’s quite an experience, especially at night-time when the lights of the city capture the historic district in a romantic mode.
 And a ride through the historic center with all these beautiful buildings really a wonderful experience of Vienna as a cultural capital.

-So this is my top 10 favorite things you should be doing around Vienna.
+So this is my top 10 things you should be doing in Vienna.
 If you have tried something else that was unique for the city, please do share it in the comment section below.
 Thanks for visiting and hope you do share this post with any of the social media buttons around the post.